ermongroup/cs228-notes/representation/undirected/index.md

 layout: post
 title: Markov random fields
 ---
-Bayesian networks are a very useful framework for compactly representing probability distributions.
-However, we have seen that some distributions cannot be perfectly represented by a Bayes net.
-In such cases, if we don't want to introduce false independencies into our model, we must choose a less compact representation (represented by a graph with more edges); this in turn could lead to inefficiencies with regard to the total number of model parameters.
+Bayesian networks are a class of models that can compactly represent many interesting probability distributions.
+However, we have seen in the previous chapter that some distributions cannot be perfectly represented by a Bayes network.

+In such cases, unless we want to introduce false independencies among the variables of our model, we must fall back to a less compact representation (which can be viewed as a graph with additional, unnecessary edges).
+This leads to extra, unnecessary parameters in the model, and makes it more difficult to learn these parameters and to make predictions.

-There exists another technique for compactly representing and visualizing a probability distribution that is based on the language of *undirected* graphs.
-This class of models (known as Markov Random Fields or MRFs)) can compactly represent distributions that directed models cannot represent.
+There exists, however, another technique for compactly representing and visualizing a probability distribution that is based on the language of *undirected* graphs.
+This class of models (known as Markov Random Fields or MRFs) can compactly represent distributions that directed models cannot represent.
 We will explore the advantages and drawbacks of these methods in this chapter.

 ## Markov Random Fields

 {% marginfigure 'nb1' 'assets/img/mrf.png' 'Undirected graphical representation of a joint probability of voting preferences over four individuals.
-The figure on the right illustrates the pairwise factors present in the model.'%} As a motivating example, suppose that we model the distribution of political voting preferences among persons $$A,B,C,D$$.
+The figure on the right illustrates the pairwise factors present in the model.'%} As a motivating example, suppose that we are modeling voting preferences among persons $$A,B,C,D$$.
 Let's say that $$(A,B)$$, $$(B,C)$$, $$(C,D)$$, and $$(D,A)$$ are friends, and friends tend to have similar voting preferences.
-These influences can be naturally represented by a directed graph
+These influences can be naturally represented by an undirected graph.

 One way to define a probability over the joint voting decision of $$A,B,C,D$$ is to assign scores to each assignment to these variables and then define a probability as a normalized score.
 A score can be any function, but in our case, we will define it to be of the form
 {% math %}
 \tilde p(A,B,C,D) = \phi(A,B)\phi(B,C)\phi(C,D)\phi(D,A),
 {% endmath %}
-where $$\phi(X,Y)$$ is a factor that assigns weights more consistent votes between friends $$X,Y$$, for example:
+where $$\phi(X,Y)$$ is a factor that assigns more weight to consistent votes among friends $$X,Y$$, e.g.:
 {% math %}
 \begin{align*}
 \phi(A,B) =